Univision: Univision America

-Broadcasts in North and Central America
+International broadcasts

 Mexico

 Univision programming is available in Mexico through affiliates in markets located within proximity to the Mexico–United States border (such as KBNT-CD/San Diego (and repeater KHAX-LD); KUVE-DT/Tucson, Arizona; KINT-TV/El Paso, KLDO-TV/Laredo and KNVO/McAllen), whose signals are readily receivable over-the-air in border areas of northern Mexico.
+Some U.S.-based border affiliates are also available on subscription television providers throughout the country, including in the Mexico City area include WLTV of Miami, WXTV of the New York City and KMEX of Los Angeles.

+Colombia

+In Colombia, Univision programming is available on many cable and satellite providers in that country via either Miami and New York City owned-and-operated stations WLTV or WXTV, along with UniMás, Galavisión and TUDN in that country.

+Ecuador

+In Ecuador, Univision programming is available on many cable and satellite providers in that country via either Miami and New York City owned-and-operated stations WLTV or WXTV, along with UniMás, Galavisión and TUDN in that country.

+Peru

+In Peru, Univision programming is available on many cable and satellite providers in that country via either Miami and New York City owned-and-operated stations WLTV or WXTV, along with UniMás, Galavisión and TUDN in that country.

 Canada

-The U.S.-based Univision network maintains a very limited over-the-air presence in Canada outside of fringe signal coverage of Seattle affiliate KUNS-TV, within parts of the Vancouver market, and Cleveland owned-and-operated station WQHS-DT, within areas within the London, Ontario, market.
+The U.S.-based Univision network maintains a very limited over-the-air presence in Canada outside of Seattle affiliate KVOS, within parts of the Vancouver market, and Cleveland owned-and-operated station WQHS-DT, within areas within the London, Ontario, market.

 On January 28, 2014, Toronto-based Corus Entertainment announced that it would relaunch its cable and satellite specialty channel TLN en Español (a Spanish-language spinoff of Telelatino, which launched on October 23, 2007, and already carried select programs broadcast by Univision through separate programming agreements) as a Canadian version of Univision through a brand licensing agreement with the U.S. network's parent, Univision Communications; the network was relaunched as Univision Canada on May 5, 2014.

-The Caribbean
+Caribbean

 In the Caribbean, Univision is broadcast on affiliated station WLII-DT in Caguas-San Juan and satellite stations WSUR-DT in Ponce and WOLE-DT in Aguadilla; these stations are owned by Liberman Media Group and broadcast under the TeleOnce branding.
 These stations, which were owned by Univision from 2005 to 2020, do not carry the complete main Univision programming schedule as seen in the United States mainland, offering a mix of programs seen on the main network feed (with some programs airing at different times than in the continental U.S.).
 In addition, Univision programming is available on many cable and satellite providers in other parts of the Caribbean via either Miami owned-and-operated station WLTV or WLII.